Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Deciding satisfiability of the LG clausal class

 Lines 7: Suppose $C$ is a non-ground flat \textsf{LG} clause and $\mathbb{L}$ are the top-variable literals in $C$.
 Suppose $x$ is a top variable in $C$.
 By 2.~of Definition \ref{def:lgc} and the definition of top-variable literals, $x$ co-occurs with all other variables of $C$ in $\mathbb{L}$, therefore $\Var(\mathbb{L}) = \Var(C)$. \end{proof}

-For 2., the \textbf{T-Res} system ensures that the deepest literals in \textsf{LG} clauses are eligible.
-Specifically Lines 3--6 of Algorithm \ref{algorithm:refine} ensure that in a non-ground compound-term \textsf{LG} clause, at least one of the compound-term literals is eligible.
+For 2, the \textbf{T-Res} system ensures that the deepest literals in \textsf{LG} clauses are eligible.
+Specifically Lines 3--6 of Algorithm \ref{algorithm:refine} ensure that when an \textsf{LG} clause contains non-ground compound-terms, one of the compound-term literals is eligible.

 Compound-term covering clauses have the following property.

 \begin{rem} Suppose $C$ is a covering clause and contains ground compound terms.
 Then,~$C$ is ground. \end{rem} \begin{proof} By the definition of the covering property. \end{proof}